 Fungus and Bacterial Infection

-- Your vet will need to do a skin scrapping and will prescribe antibiotic if necessary.
+- Your vet will need to do a skin scraping and will prescribe antibiotics if necessary.

 - Fungal spores are airborne and can be transferred easily throughout the environment.

-- Animals (and humans) with dry skin are more susceptible to funal infections
+- Animals (and humans) with dry skin are more susceptible to fungal infections

 - Fungal infection: ringworm